wlee88/the-movie-db/README.md

   to make a smart back button which is aware of the color and can display the inverse of the background color average.
 - Would be nice if the app scrolled to the search bar when you click back when viewing a movie.
-- Would be great to hide the keyboard when the user finishes searching for a movie (i.e presses enter) - I think this easily rectified by blurriing the search input.
+- Hide the keyboard when the user finishes searching for a movie (i.e presses enter) - I think this easily rectified by blurriing the search input.
 - Currently API calls to retrieve movies are cached.
 It'd be great to have a background worker checking if this data is stale - and notify the user to